You are here

 - NREL Job Task Analysis: Multifamily Quality Control Inspector

 For the purpose of this project, the Interstate Renewable Energy Council (IREC) was chosen as the accreditation body and can provide guidance to training centers on becoming accredited.
 IREC is a leading provider of training program accreditation and offers accreditation to weatherization training centers through its Credentialing Program.
 For more information on how a Weatherization Training Center can earn accreditation, please refer to the Weatherization Training Center Toolkits.

-Becoming an accredited training center requires time, rigor and dedication.
-Use the links below to locate IREC accredited training providers, IREC certified instructors, and IREC certified master trainers.
+Becoming an accredited training center requires time, rigor, and dedication.
+Visit the IREC site to locate accredited training providers, IREC certified instructors, and IREC certified master trainers.